AAChartModel/AAChartKit/README.md

                  ])
     ;
 ```
-4. Draw the chart
+4. Draw the chart(This method is called only for the first time after you create an AAChartView instance object)
 ```objective-c
 [chartView aa_drawChartWithChartModel:chartModel];
 ```

-5. Refresh the chart
+5. Refresh the chart(Subsequent refresh options are recommended to call this method after the first drawing of graphics is completed)
 ```objective-c
 [chartView aa_refreshChartWithChartModel:chartModel];
 ```

-6. Only refresh the chart data
+6. Only refresh the chart data(This method is recommended to be called for updating the series data dynamicly)
 ```objective-c
 [chartView aa_onlyRefreshTheChartDataWithChartModel:chartModel];
 ```